projectcalico/calico/reference/calicoctl/overview.md

 Usage:
   calicoctl [options] <command> [<args>...]

-    create    Create a resource by filename or stdin. replace   Replace a resource by filename or stdin. apply     Apply a resource by filename or stdin.
-This creates a resource if it does not exist, and replaces a resource if it does exists. patch     Patch a pre-exisiting resource in place. delete    Delete a resource identified by file, stdin or resource type and name.
+    create    Create a resource by file, directory or stdin. replace   Replace a resource by file, directory or stdin. apply     Apply a resource by file, directory or stdin.
+This creates a resource if it does not exist, and replaces a resource if it does exists. patch     Patch a pre-exisiting resource in place. delete    Delete a resource identified by file, directory, stdin or resource type and name.
-    get       Get a resource identified by file, stdin or resource type and name.
+    get       Get a resource identified by file, directory, stdin or resource type and name.
     label     Add or update labels of resources. convert   Convert config files between different API versions.